simonlipson/machine_learning/README.md

 ### Conclusion

 Whilst I don't believe that IBM's Watson or my classifier will be able to outperform a human at deciphering personality traits anytime soon, I do believe that it was cool to see that machines could process text in a better than random way.
 I found it very interesting to be able to connect to a service as cool and futuristic as Watson from my own living room and get results within seconds.
-When services like these get better with time, there will be many awesome possibilities that can be achieved by data scientists with fewer resources than large organizations.
-I plan to take full advantage of all of these opportunities.
+When services like these get better with time, there will be many awesome possibilities that can be achieved by data scientists with fewer resources than those working in large organizations.
+I plan to take full advantage of all of those opportunities.

 ---